Divoolej/picobu/README.md

 # Look for *.lua files in the code/ folder instead.
 ❯ picobu -i code

-# Specify a name of the output file.
+# Specify a name for the output file.
 # Note that if a *.p8 file is already present in the current directory, picobu is smart enough to find it on it's own.
 ❯ picobu pico_game.p8